 Simply Pets Raw Foods that are low GI, with no artificial flavours, no colourants and no artificial preservatives.
 It’s the optimal life affirming food pet owners can use for:

-Today Dr Anuska runs a busy practice with many aspects to it.
+Today Dr Anuska's Simply Pets is mainly a consultative practice.
 When an illness requires that an animal be assessed holistically, an in-depth investigation results that is intrinsically more demanding on the practitioner than applying a quick solution to an obvious symptom.

-Besides daily consultations, farm visits, operations, emergencies and sometimes all-night vigils beside a seriously sick animal, she is also mother to a young daughter with the responsibilities that entails.
+Besides consultations, there are still operations and emergencies sometimes requiring all-night vigils beside a seriously sick animal.
+She is also mother to a young daughter with the responsibilities that entails.
 It is a challenging life for any vet and a strenuous one for this dedicated woman.

 There is no such thing as an ordinary day.
 None-the-less her deep love for all living creatures keeps her committed to alleviating their suffering as best she can.